wdiazcarballo/DockerizedApp/3 Create a Docker Network.md

 6. **Inbound requests**: We tested these with curl from host to container
 7. **Outbound requests**: We tested these from container to outside world

-By following this tutorial, you've experienced firsthand how Docker networking and port mapping work, just as illustrated in the diagram.